Afonso Pena: New state capital

 As no consensus was reached regarding where the new capital of Minas Gerais would be, the question was left open in the State Constitution, which only established that the capital of Minas Gerais should be moved to another location, without specifying where that would be.
 It was then agreed that the Minas Gerais Congress would decide the issue and, at the end of 1891, it indicated Barbacena, Belo Horizonte, Paraúna, Várzea do Marçal, and Juiz de Fora as possible locations.
-A law was also approved determining the formation of a tasked with presenting its opinion on the suggested locations.
+A law was also approved determining the formation of a Technical Committee tasked with presenting its opinion on the suggested locations.
 The committee's members were appointed by Afonso Pena in December 1892 and its leadership fell to Aarão Reis.

 The Technical Committee's opinion was delivered in July 1893 and the issue was once again the subject of intense debate in the state congress.
 Politicians from different parts of Minas Gerais demanded the capital be moved to their respective regions, but in the end the Technical Committee pointed to Belo Horizonte and Várzea do Marçal as the best places.
 Afonso Pena preferred Belo Horizonte, but the Congressional Committee tasked with analyzing the two options opined in favor of Várzea do Marçal, which was preferred by deputies from the south of the state.
 Belo Horizonte's detractors claimed the place was unhealthy, with inadequate topography and little water.
 They also argued that it had poor soil for agriculture and pointed to the need to compensate the local landowners.
 Finally, the two places were debated in the plenary, with Belo Horizonte winning by just two votes, 30 against 28.
 Fourteen congressmen were not present at the voting.

 Thus, on 13 December 1893, the state's legislature met in Barbacena and approved the law that provided for the construction of Belo Horizonte within a maximum period of four years in what was then the old colonial village of Curral d'el Rey, replacing Ouro Preto as the state's capital; the law had been proposed by Afonso Pena.
 Ouro Preto's geographic features were considered an obstacle to the development of Minas Gerais.